 It is not recommended to record with the microSD card for 24/7 continuously, as it may not be able to support long term continuous data read/write.
-Contact the manufacturer of the microSD card for information regarding reliability and life expectancy.
+Please contact the manufacturer of the microSD card for information regarding the reliability and life expectancy.